evangipson/vueture-game/README.md

 # Vueture
-vueture is a real-time multiplayer business game that is written using vue.js and firebase.
+Vueture is a real-time multiplayer business game that is written using vue.js and firebase, not to be confused with the [Vueture framework](https://github.com/vueture/vueture) for Vue.

 | Vueture Readme |
 |---|